hdus/pgtools/README.md

 Tools to extend PostGIS functionality

 ## aggregate polygons
-Combines grouped polygons within a specifieddistance to each other into new polygons for generalitation purposes.
+Combines grouped polygons within a specified distance to each other into new polygons for generalitation purposes.